glp-92/React_Spring_Keycloak_CMS/backend/Readme.md

 # CMS Backend

-Implemented with Spring Boot, Spring Security and Keycloak.
-Currently using `MySQL` for Spring Boot and `Postgres` for Keycloak
+Implemented with Spring Boot, FastAPI, Spring Security and Keycloak.
+Currently using `MySQL` for Spring Boot and Keycloak

 ## Setup Keycloak 0Auth2Server